skip to main content

 A shortfall of as many as 157,000 pharmacists nationwide is predicted by the year 2020, according to the Pharmacy Manpower Project Inc. A report by the Texas Department of Health Education and the Texas Higher Education Coordinating Board indicates the Texas-Mexico border region has a population-to-pharmacist ratio of 1,700 to 1, 32 percent above the statewide ratio.

-Still, opening the Rangel School of Pharmacy was a challenge.
+Still, opening the Rangel College of Pharmacy was a challenge.
 A bill creating the pharmacy school was passed in 2001, and tuition revenue bonds were authorized to finance building construction.
 University officials asked for about $13 million in emergency appropriations from the legislature for operational costs for the 2006-2007 biennium.
 Although $10 million was included in the supplemental appropriations bill, at adjournment, funding was denied.

 In 2004, The Texas A&M University System Board of Regents committed $3.1 million to hire the initial cohort of faculty and prepare for full accreditation for the pharmacy school.
 Again though, a lack of state funding for operations delayed the planned fall 2005 opening until fall 2006.

-Following approval of The Texas A&M University System Board of Regents and the Texas Higher Education Coordinating Board, the Texas A&M Irma Lerma Rangel School of Pharmacy officially joined the Texas A&M University Health Science Center in April 2006.
+Following approval of The Texas A&M University System Board of Regents and the Texas Higher Education Coordinating Board, the Texas A&M Irma Lerma Rangel College of Pharmacy officially joined the Texas A&M University Health Science Center in April 2006.
 Classes for the first 70 students in the school, on the Texas A&M University-Kingsville campus, began in August 2006.

 Growth and Expansion